T cell: Exhaustion

 T cell exhaustion is a poorly defined or ambiguous term.
 There are three approaches to its definition.
 "The first approach primarily defines as exhausted the cells that present the same cellular dysfunction (typically, the absence of an expected effector response).
 The second approach primarily defines as exhausted the cells that are produced by a given cause (typically, but not necessarily, chronic exposure to an antigen).
 Finally, the third approach primarily defines as exhausted the cells that present the same molecular markers (typically, programmed cell death protein 1 [PD-1])."
+Indeed, it is now starting to emerge that exhaustion might not be the only T cell dysfunctional state.
+In fact, tolerization, anergy, cell death, ignorance, senesence and exclusion have recently emerged as additional sources and/or states of T cell dysfunction in cancer and chronic viral infection.

 Dysfunctional T cells are characterized by progressive loss of function, changes in transcriptional profiles and sustained expression of inhibitory receptors.
 At first, cells lose their ability to produce IL-2 and TNFα, which is followed by the loss of high proliferative capacity and cytotoxic potential, and eventually leads to their deletion.
 Exhausted T cells typically indicate higher levels of CD43, CD69 and inhibitory receptors combined with lower expression of CD62L and CD127.
 Exhaustion can develop during chronic infections, sepsis and cancer.
 Exhausted T cells preserve their functional exhaustion even after repeated antigen exposure.